-The UE may report synchronization source type via[sync-Info-for-SL-TDOA-TOA] and/or relative time difference with the associated quality metric, via[higher layer parameter(s)].
-For the SL RSTD measurement, the UE may report a reference UE information.
+The UE may report synchronization source type via syncSourceType and/or relative time difference with the associated quality metric, via rtdBetweenAnchorUEs.
+For the SL RSTD measurement, the UE may report a reference UE information, via sl-RSTD-ReferenceUE-Info.

 For SL RTOA measurement, SFN or DFN initialization time may be provided to the UE by a UE or the network.